afauroux/MagdaAndAntoineAndTheVan/posts/USA - 6.md

 ![](https://user-images.githubusercontent.com/20797902/172720621-f0c1d53e-9df1-41ce-9c6d-6c89f1657542.jpg)

-To see the Grand Prismatic Spring, the most interesting feature of the park (in my humble opinion), we had to drive 20 more kilometers through the dense forest.
+To see the Grand Prismatic Spring, the most interesting feature of the park, we had to drive 20 more kilometers through the dense forest.
 The parking of the Middle Geyser Basin fills up quickly even outside of the season - we had to wait in a queue to park.
 As opposed to the Upper Geyser Basin, there are just a couple of hot springs here, but they are all very big and colorful and overall great.
 A path from a bit farther away leads above the Eye and provides great views over the basin.

 ![](https://user-images.githubusercontent.com/20797902/172720982-9e93668f-1ec3-4808-a6fe-c8e11f28802f.jpg)